rebe100x/scoptech/README.md

 # scoptech

-Scoptech is the website of the scoptech group.
+Scoptech is the website of the scoptech group : https://scoptech.org

 This website is under construction and a robots.txt prevents from being indexed.